slara/generator-reveal/slide/templates/slide.md

 ##  <%= name %>

-This is a new slide
+This is a new Markdown slide